danse-inelastic/pyre/docs/pyreFaqs.rst

-FAQs:
+FAQs (note: in future this should probably be put into forum or google group..):
 =====

 Basic pyre:
 -----------

-    - How is a script different from a component?
-How do I decide which to use?
-    - What does pyre require of the format (input/output, etc) of my code?
+    - :ref:`What does pyre require of the format (input/output, etc) of my code?<code-requirements>`
     - Should I write an additional python layer around my code, or should all of that go into a pyre component?

 The pyre inventory:
 -------------------

-    - What goes in the inventory, versus what is a state variable?
     - How do I manipulate a component's inventory after the component has been instantiated?
     - How can I get a component to manipulate its parents inventory?
     - If I use a component as a facility, can I access one of the facility's methods to return a result?